-Besides that, he has also driven for Xfinity Series and Camping World Truck Series.
+Sauter has also driven for Xfinity Series and Camping World Truck Series.
 He has achieved a lot of success as a racing driver.

 Both of them have competed in the NASCAR series.
 Hence, it is safe to say Johnny comes from a family of racers, and stock racing runs in his blood.

-Johnny’s Father was the biggest inspiration behind his career choice.
+Johnny’s father was the biggest inspiration behind his career choice.
 Moreover, Jim’s spectacular career motivated all of his sons to follow in his footsteps.

 Quick Facts